transition to self-sufficiency food plan, interim food strategy

 LARGE-SCALE FOOD PREPARATION ROLLOUT OVERVIEW

-Cooking-UtensilesThe overall strategy when planning to cook for an average of 50 people a day should be to establish a fully stocked commercial-sized kitchen.
-This will provide equipment that will reduce preparation, cooking, and cleaning times.
-This is especially important in the case of intentional Communities and self-sufficient teacher/demonstration hubs that may rely on volunteer labor to produce meals.
+When planning to cook for 50 people a day, the goal is to set up a fully stocked commercial-sized kitchen.
+This will help reduce preparation, cooking, and cleaning times, which is especially important for intentional communities or self-sufficient hubs that may rely on volunteer labor.

 TRANSITION KITCHEN DESIGN AND SETUP OVERVIEW